 The sound intensity drops with 1/r2 at a distance from the sound source.

-This is often confused and misunderstood because of the principal difference between the sound pressure as a sound field size and the sound intensity as a sound energy size is not known.
+This is often confused and misunderstood because of the principal difference between the sound pressure as a sound field quantity and the sound intensity as a sound energy quantity is not known.

-Our ear drums of our hearing and also the diaphragms of the microphones are moved effectively by the sound pressure.
-Sound engineers should consider this sound pressure as sound field size (quantity) more precisely; see:
+The ear drums of our hearing and also the diaphragms of the microphones are moved effecttively by the sound pressure or the sound pressure level.
+Sound engineers should considerthis sound pressure as sound field quantity (size) more precisely; see:

 Sound pressure and Sound power − Effect and Cause

-Pressure as field size is never Intensity as energy size.
+Pressure as field quantity is never intensity as energy quantity.

 Formulas to calculate the sound pressure p or the sound intensity I in dependence of the distance r to a sound source.